MEMBERS AND FRIENDS

 - Apply another coat of white paint to areas that still need it in the lower engine room.
 (Ceiling and wall on the port side).

-- Paint upper engine room 2nd coat - A safe platform was constructed by Joe and Tony Musial 2017 to access t.he ceiling
+- Paint upper engine room 2nd coat - A safe platform was constructed by Joe and Tony Musial 2017 to access the ceiling.
+Complete the 2nd or even third coat, then remove platform and store in dry place (not in the Meteor) such as the Fire Museum Storage area.

 - Spray protection Lube on all tools (wrenches) in Engine room – Use Chain Lube and or Fogging oil.